Our Pupil Premium Funding

-- We creates an overall package of support aimed to tackle the range of barriers including; attendance, behaviour, external factors, professional development focussing on improving outcomes for eligible pupils, improving the quality of teaching and learning, language acquisition, parental engagement, opportunities for first hand experiences and development of literacy and numeracy skills.
+- We create an overall package of support aimed to tackle the range of barriers including; attendance, behaviour, external factors, professional development focussing on improving outcomes for eligible pupils, improving the quality of teaching and learning, language acquisition, parental engagement, opportunities for first hand experiences and development of literacy and numeracy skills.

 We use assessment systems to track and enable thorough analysis of data, reviewing the work in books to identify pupils who are under achieving and why.

 - Leaders direct resources and interventions to accelerate progress of eligible pupils and close the attainment gap compared to their peers.